Arglax/WuWa-Config/[V2.7] Working Configs/Config_Arglax (Mid-High End)/README.md

 Tested on **Poco X6 Pro (`MediaTek 8300 Ultra`)** — provides good graphics quality and smooth performance.
 - Vulkan is forced in this config via `Engine.ini`

+Config_1 - Highest quality of all, especially reflections
+Config_2 - Compatibility Config in case Config_1 does not work well
+Config_3 - Reflection and View Distance Quality Reduced, most optimized for mobile config

 *This is being further tested by users in the Discord channel.*
 So far, there are no new issues reported.